FrederickGeek8/freddy.us/_posts/2023-10-18-fun-complexity-analysis.md

 I do not have an answer to "Can you improve this bound?" question at this moment.
 I will not be working on this problem going forward, but if you have an improved algorithm &amp; bound I'll gladly post it here!
+I think there other properties that could be exploited for a more efficient algorithm if you're feeling up to the challenge of pondering it more.

 </div>
 </details>